Ciudad del Este: Tourism

-Located near the center of the city, there is founded the "Lake of Republic" which is surrounded by vegetation which takes advantage of the waters from the Amambay stream and has a recreation area with an open-air amphitheater which offers the community a public place to enjoy artistic and cultural events.
-In its surroundings there are also walkways, bike paths, rest areas, playgrounds, gym, and gastronomic venues par excellence.

-The 3D Planet Museum is a space located within the Paris Shopping.
-These are 3D paintings hand painted by international artists, among which the Great Wall of China, the Iguazu Falls, the Roman Colosseum, Venice, Africa and outer space stand out.
-It also has a labyrinth of mirrors among the multiple attractions exhibited in rooms divided into five different areas.
-The shopping center has also a snow park.

-El Turista Róga (Tourist's home), is a dependency of the National Secretariat of Tourism (SENATUR), located in front of the Green Park, near the center of the city.
-This one is specialized in orientation and reception of tourists, also has a reception room and wide information suitable to deliver brochures and explanatory leaflets in languages such as English, French, Italian, German, Korean, Portuguese, and Spanish.

 Demographics

 Ciudad del Este is the most populous city in the country after Asunción, with a population of 301,815 persons, including 152,393 men and 149,422 women, according to projections of the DGEEC for 2019.

 It represents 36.8% of the departmental population (819,589) and 4.22% of the national population (7,152,703).

 Ciudad del Este is a multicultural and diverse city.
 It is home to a large Asian-born population, specifically of Taiwanese, Korean, Lebanese and Iranian origin, evident in the city's mosques and pagodas.
 From the 1970s, Sunni Muslim Arabs moved to the city.
 This changed in the 1980s to Shia Muslim Arabs from South Lebanon.

+According to the Asuncion Times, there are 7,000 Muslims in the city, and 13,000 more in the surrounding region.
+The largest mosque in the region is called Al-Khulafa Al-Rashidin Mosque, or Mosque of the East, inaugurated in 2015.

 As in the rest of the country, a large part of the population is bilingual in both, Spanish and Guaraní, in addition to Jopara, but the use of Portuguese is also common for thousands of people and is mainly used in the commercial and agricultural sector.
 Thanks to the strong presence of Asian and Middle Eastern immigrants, languages such as Arabic, Chinese, and Korean are commonly used in the downtown area of the city both in conversation and in posters.